lauslim12/lauslim12/README.md

 ## 🧰 Specializations

+I am very comfortable when using these technologies.

 - C, and C++ for embedded systems, competitive programming, and lightweight projects
 - HTML5, (S)CSS, JavaScript (ES6+), React.js, and Pug/Jade for front-end development
-- Node.js, PHP, CodeIgniter, Express.js for back-end development
+- Node.js, PHP, Golang, CodeIgniter, Express.js for back-end development
 - MariaDB, MySQL, and MongoDB (NoSQL) for database development
 - Python for general purpose programming language and science related things
 - IBM Cloud Services for Cloud Computing
 - Git, Heroku, Docker, Travis for DevOps

 ## 🤷 Rarely Used

+I used them once or twice, but I rarely use them now.

 - Angular
 - Bootstrap and jQuery (I use them often for rapid prototyping)